Shresht7/Learning-Assembly/README.md

 nasm -f elf64 ./src/hello.asm -o ./obj/hello.o
 ```

+Compilation is the process of converting your assembly code into an object file (`.o`), which contains machine code but is not yet a complete executable.
+An object file can be linked with other object files to create a final executable.

+> [!NOTE]
+> The `-f elf64` flag tells NASM to generate a 64-bit ELF object file.
+If you are on a 32-bit system, use `-f elf32` instead.
+On Windows, you can use `-f win64` or `-f win32` depending on your target.

 ### To link the object files into an executable

 ```sh
 ld ./obj/hello.o -o ./out/hello
 ```

+Linking is the process of combining one or more object files into a single executable file.
+The linker resolves references between object files, assigns final memory addresses, and produces an executable that can be run by the operating system.

 ### To run the compiled binary